Efficient polarizable QM/MM using the direct reaction field Hamiltonian with electrostatic potential fitted multipole operators: Introduction

 An alternative approach called the Direct Reaction Field (DRF)\cite{thole_quantum_1980,thole_direct_1982} approach has seen a recent revival of interest.\cite{liu_conical_2022,humeniuk_multistate_2024} In this approach the MM polarization accounts for instantaneous fluctuations in the QM charge distribution rather than the average charge density in the MF approach.
 This means that expectation values of the electric field generated by the QM region are simply replaced by the corresponding quantum mechanical operators in the classical polarization energy expressions, $\ev{\vb*{\mathcal{E}}_\QM} \to \hat{\vb*{\mathcal{E}}}_\QM$.
 The DRF method therefore treats the MM polarization energy as an additional term in the many-body Hamiltonian for the QM subsystem, and thus the MM polarization in response to ground and excited electronic states are treated on equal footing.\cite{liu_conical_2022,humeniuk_multistate_2024} Furthermore since DRF theory features instantaneous electrostatic responses in both QM and MM subsystems dispersion interactions between QM and MM regions are also described by this framework (although the magnitude of dispersion energies are typically overestimated).
-Original implementations of the DRF method used approximate expansions of the many-body Hamiltonian in terms of Mulliken-type charge operators,\cite{canuto_discrete_2008} but recently an integral exact formulation of the DRF method (IEDRF)\cite{liu_conical_2022,humeniuk_multistate_2024} has been developed where the DRF Hamiltonian is evaluated treating the additional one- and two-electron interaction integrals exactly.
-It has been demonstrated that this method captures a range of excited state properties of molecules very accurately,\cite{humeniuk_multistate_2024} but one disadvantage of this approach is the need to know the response of the MM polarization to any possible change in the electric fields at the MM sites, which requires the evaluate and storage of a potentially very large matrix.
-This makes the method scale close to $\mathcal{O}((3N_{\MM})^3)$, where $N_\mathrm{MM}$ is the number of polarizable sites in the MM region, for large MM systems.
-Another barrier to the wide-spread adoption of the IEDRF method is the need to implement additional non-standard one and two-electron integrals into electronic structure codes, although such library is now available for implementing these.\cite{humeniuk_efficient_2022}
+Original implementations of the DRF method used approximate expansions of the many-body Hamiltonian in terms of Mulliken-type charge operators,\cite{de_vries_implementation_1995} but recently an integral exact formulation of the DRF method (IEDRF)\cite{liu_conical_2022,humeniuk_multistate_2024} has been developed where the DRF Hamiltonian is evaluated treating the additional one- and two-electron interaction integrals exactly.
+It has been demonstrated that this method captures a range of excited state properties of molecules very accurately,\cite{humeniuk_multistate_2024} but one disadvantage of this approach is the need to know the response of the MM polarization to any possible change in the electric fields at the MM sites, which in its most naive form requires the evaluation and storage of a potentially very large matrix MM region polarization response matrix, which we denote $\vb{K}_\mathrm{D}$.
+This makes the method naively scale close to $\mathcal{O}((3N_{\MM})^3)$ for very large MM systems, where $N_\mathrm{MM}$ is the number of polarizable sites in the MM region.
+This scaling, and the storage of a large matrix, can be avoided, as pointed out in Ref.~\onlinecite{humeniuk_multistate_2024}, through iterative construction of the IEDRF Hamiltonian, which reduces the scaling to $\mathcal{O}(N_{\mathrm{AO}}^2(3N_{\MM})^2)$ for large MM systems, where $N_{\mathrm{AO}}$ is the number of atomic orbitals used in the description of the QM region.
+The IEDRF method additionally requires additional non-standard one and two-electron integrals for its implementation in existing electronic structure codes.
+Although a library for this is now freely available,\cite{humeniuk_efficient_2022} more wide-spread adoption of DRF could be accelerated if these non-standard integrals could be avoided and instead existing integral libraries and quantum chemistry code could be repurposed.